Aburraq/me-myRandomExercises/README.md

 I have seen a project called Etch-e Sketch in Odin Project.
 I decided to code it cuz it was way different from the projects that i googled.
 To be honest, I love this project cuz of its visual aspects.
 ## Exercise 13:
 I did similar project on Java as well.
 Visually I was not satisfied with that one.
 Thus, here we go a brand new visually enjoying quiz game.
 I added a surprise in the end, you will see it when you complete quiz and press "Cheers" button.
+## Exercise 14:
+We all need to take a breathe in this busy life.
+However, it can be though to find an activity.
+So here we have bored app.
+Just generate a random activity or use advanced filter for tailor-made solutions.